Mugwort is smoked by Witches to Sailors.

-When smoked, her thick, white and low-odor smoke has a neutral smell and is soothing plus smooth.
-In delivering its medicinal properties to your head cavity, it can releases headaches and increases lucid dreaming and/or inspiration.
-As a tea, its great for digestion during painful menstruation and can stimulate the digestion to treat colic, gas, diarrhea or constipation.
+When Mugwort is smoked, her thick, white and low-odor smoke has a neutral and soothing smell.
+In delivering its medicinal properties to your head cavity, it can release headaches and increases lucid dreaming.
+Mugwort tea is great for digestion during painful menstruation.
+It can stimulate the digestion to treat colic, gas, diarrhea or constipation.

 The ancients did not have it wrong with the multiple uses of Mugwort.
-From all the plants we used (next to Hemp), Mugwort is the plant with the highest concentration of terpenes that are prized in Cannabis strains.
+Mugwort is a plant with the highest amount of terpenes that are highly prized and researched in Cannabis strains.

 |Alpha +Betta-Pinene||Camphor||Eucaluptol||Camphene||Beta Myrcene||Limonene||Terpineol|

 A perfect example of ancient technology that has survived is Moxibustion.
-It can dredge meridians and regulate qi-blood and has been used to prevent and cure diseases for more than 2500 years.1 Highly used by Korean, Japanese and Chinese cultures the treatment involves rolling the leaves of the herb into a stick or cone, igniting it, then waving it over an area to be treated.
-The leaves may also be burned over an acupuncture point to release energy.
-In traditional Chinese medicine (TCM), Mugworts healing properties are released through heat.
+Korean, Japanese and Chinese cultures have used it to prevent and cure diseases for at least 2,5000 years1.
+Moxibustion can dredge meridians and regulate qi-blood.
+The treatment involves rolling the leaves of the herb into a stick or cone.
+Igniting the stick and waving it over an area for treatment.
+According to Traditional Chinese Medicine (TCM), the healing properties of Mugwort are released when it is heated.

-When ingested as a tea, bath or smoked, it’s mild psychoactive properties produce sedation and euphoria therefore often used for its hallucinogenic effects.
-Clinical studies shows Mugwort affects the pineal gland due to the various psychoactive/psychotropic properties that are delivered via terpene compounds like thujones (which also stimulate the heart and the central nervous system).² Other research suggests that the great diversity of sesquiterpene lactones prevalent in Artemisia is likely to be responsible for its hallucinogenic and aphrodisiac effects .
+When you smoke Mugwort, it’s mild psychoactive properties produce sedation and euphoria .
+Clinical studies shows Mugwort affects the pineal gland due to the various psychoactive/psychotropic properties.
+Terpene compounds like thujones which also stimulate the heart and the central nervous system.² Other research suggests that the great diversity of sesquiterpene lactones prevalent in Artemisia is likely to be responsible for its hallucinogenic and aphrodisiac effects .

 In affecting the pineal gland, Mugwort brings the gift of dreaming.
 It can bring us into the Spirit Realm but also bring us back into the Physical.
-So if your “spacey”, it will “ground” you (which is why we use it in MOON) and if you are in need of inspiration, it will help you take flight (used in SYNC).
+So if your “spacey”, smoke mugwort to “ground” you (which is why we use it in MOON) and if you are in need of inspiration, it will help you take flight (used in SYNC).